Pinch-off dynamics for a Newtonian liquid thread draining in a viscoplastic medium: Introduction

 Later studies on this paradigm also studied the effect of surfactants \citep{craster_pinchoff_2002,xu_can_2007, kamat_role_2018} and incorporated viscoelasticity within the thread \citep{eggers_instability_2014,Deike_2018}.
 By contrast, the influence of a viscoplastic surrounding medium, a non-Newtonian material exhibiting yield-stress behavior, remains largely unexplored.
 This is because yield stress fluids behave like elastic solids under stresses below a critical yield stress, and flow like non-Newtonian fluids (e.g., shear-thinning or shear-thickening) when this stress is exceeded \citep{Balmforth_Hewitt_2025,hossain_critical_2025,sanjay_bursting_2021}.
 This dual behavior raises fundamental questions about how capillary, viscous, and yield stresses interact to determine thread rupture.

+{ In geometries beyond liquid threads, viscoplastic effects have also received considerable attention.
+A seminal contribution is that of \citet{beris_creeping_1985}, who examined the creeping motion of a rigid sphere in a Bingham fluid and demonstrated the existence of a critical yield number beyond which the sphere remains arrested.
+Their work established how the balance between net gravitational force and material yield stress determines whether motion occurs.
+Subsequent studies extended this framework to deformable interfaces, exploring the interplay between buoyancy, capillarity and yield stress in the rise of bubbles and droplets, as well as in interfacial rupture and stability problems \citep{Pourzahedi_Chaparian_Roustaei_Frigaard_2022, Pourzahedi_2024, sanjay_bursting_2021,deka}.}

+{Recent experiments by \citet{hossain_critical_2025} demonstrated that a Newtonian filament embedded within a carbopol bath can remain stable below a critical plastocapillary threshold, identifying a universal dimensionless criterion based on the balance between capillary and yield stresses.
+Although carbopol suspensions may exhibit weak viscoelastic effects, the stability transition was attributed primarily to the presence of a finite yield stress.
+In the present study, we isolate the role of yield stress by modelling the surrounding medium as an idealised viscoplastic fluid (i.e., not viscoelastic effects) and follow the fully nonlinear evolution of a perturbed, infinitely long Newtonian filament to determine the transition between arrested and rupturing regimes.}

-Motivated by recent the work of \citet{hossain_critical_2025}, we investigate the pinch-off dynamics of a Newtonian thread draining in a viscoplastic medium.
-Our results reveal a universal rupture threshold, primarily set by the balance of capillary and yield stresses and largely independent of viscosity ratio at low Ohnesorge numbers ($\mathcal{O}h$, comparing the inertial–capillary to inertial–viscous timescales).
-We present regime maps in terms of $\mathcal{O}h$ and the plastocapillary number $\mathcal{J}$ (which accounts for the competition between the capillary and yield stresses), and identify scaling laws for the minimum thread radius and maximum axial velocity over time.
-These results establish general principles for thread dynamics in complex media.
-This letter is organized as follows: we briefly describe the numerical method, then present a regime map illustrating the influence of viscoplasticity on the dynamics, along with new scaling laws for the maximum axial velocity and minimum thread radius over time.
+{Our results reveal a consistent rupture threshold}, primarily set by the balance of capillary and yield stresses and largely independent of viscosity ratio at low Ohnesorge numbers ($\mathcal{O}h$, comparing the inertial-capillary to inertial-viscous timescales).
+We present regime maps in terms of $\mathcal{O}h$ and the plastocapillary number $\mathcal{J}$ (which accounts for the competition between the capillary and yield stresses), and identify scaling laws for the minimum thread radius and maximum axial velocity over time. {These results provide fundamental insights into thread dynamics in viscoplastic media.} This paper is organized as follows: we briefly describe the numerical method, then present a regime map illustrating the influence of viscoplasticity on the dynamics, along with new scaling laws for the maximum axial velocity and minimum thread radius over time.